cicsdev/cics-java-liberty-restapp/README.md

 ### Option 1b: Building with Apache Maven

-For a complete build you should run the pom.xml file in the top-level 'cics-java-liberty-restapp' directory.
+For a complete build you should run the Maven pom.xml file in the top-level `cics-java-liberty-restapp` directory.
 A WAR file is created inside the `cics-java-liberty-restapp-app/target` directory and a CICS bundle ZIP file inside the `cics-java-liberty-restapp-bundle/target` directory.

-If building a CICS bundle ZIP the CICS JVM server name for the WAR bundle part should be modified in the `cics.jvmserver` property, defined in [`cics-java-liberty-restapp-bundle/pom.xml`](cics-java-liberty-restapp-bundle/pom.xml) file under the `defaultjvmserver` configuration property, or alternatively can be set on the command line.
+If building a CICS bundle ZIP the CICS JVM server name for the WAR bundle part should be modified in the `cics.jvmserver` property, defined in [`cics-java-liberty-restapp-bundle/pom.xml`](cics-java-liberty-restapp-bundle/pom.xml) file under the `defaultjvmserver` configuration property, or alternatively can be set on the command line as follows:

 **Maven wrapper (Linux/Mac):**
 ```shell